unt-libraries/untl-metadata-documentation/docs/technical/completing-records.rst

 -   We want information to be added consistently because there may be overlap between items in different collections or we may want to use the values for interface features

     -   Values entered in some fields are used for filtering and browsing (e.g., explore by...location, subject, date, etc.), but this relies on standardized formatting
-    -   Many types of values are "clickable" in records if a user wants to find "more items" that have the same subject, the same creator, are in the same series etc. -- but this only works if terms are entered the same way -- and these often apply across items described by many different people
+    -   Many types of values are "clickable" in records if a user wants to find "more items" that have the same subject, the same creator, from the same series etc. -- but this only works if terms are entered the same way -- and these often apply across items described by many different people

 **Where Should I Even Start?**